paperswithcode/releasing-research-code/README.md

 ## ML Code Completeness Checklist

-The goals of the ML Code Completeness Checklist are to:
+We compiled this checklist by looking at what's common to the most popular ML research repositories.
+In addition, we prioritized items that:
 - facilitate reproducibility
 - make it easier for others build upon research code

-We've found that repositories that score higher on the checklist tend to have a higher number of GitHub stars.
-This was verified by analysing NeurIPS 2019 repositories.
-For more details on this analyis please refer to our [blog post](https://medium.com/paperswithcode/).
+We verified that repositories that score higher on the checklist also tend to have a higher number of GitHub stars.
+This was verified by analysing official NeurIPS 2019 repositories - more details in the [blog post](https://medium.com/paperswithcode/).
 We also provide the [data](notebooks/code_checklist-neurips2019.csv) and [notebook](notebooks/code_checklist-analysis.pdf) to reproduce this analysis from the post.

-The checklist is made to be as general as possible.
-It consists of five items:
+The ML Code Completness Checklist consists of five items:

 1. **Specification of dependencies**
 2. **Training code**